- Latin name: Hylobius pales (Herbst)

 Information on host(s)

-Austrian pine, balsam fir, bishop's pine, black spruce, eastern white pine, eastern white-cedar, Georgia pine, hemlocks, Himalayan white pine, jack pine, Japanese red pine, Jeffrey pine, juniper, larches / tamaracks, limber pine, loblolly pine, lodgepole pine, maritime pine, Monterey pine, mugho pine, pines, pitch pine, ponderosa pine, red pine, scots pine, shore pine, shortleaf pine, shortleaf pine Pinus echinata Mill. shortleaf pine, Virginia pine, western white pine, white spruce, whitebark pine, whitebark pine
+Austrian pine, balsam fir, bishop's pine, black spruce, eastern white-cedar, eastern white pine, Georgia pine, hemlocks, Himalayan white pine, jack pine, Japanese red pine, Jeffrey pine, juniper, larches / tamaracks, limber pine, loblolly pine, lodgepole pine, maritime pine, Monterey pine, mugho pine, pines, pitch pine, ponderosa pine, red pine, scots pine, shore pine, shortleaf pine, shortleaf pine Pinus echinata Mill. shortleaf pine, Virginia pine, western white pine, whitebark pine, whitebark pine, white spruce

 - Date modified: